marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: thiscall function attribute, x86-32, functions that pop the argument stack on x86-32

-.. gcc-attr:: thiscall
+.. x86-fn-attr:: thiscall

-  On x86-32 targets, the :gcc-attr:`thiscall` attribute causes the compiler to pass the first argument (if of integral type) in the register ECX.
+  On x86-32 targets, the :x86-fn-attr:`thiscall` attribute causes the compiler to pass the first argument (if of integral type) in the register ECX.
   Subsequent and other typed arguments are passed on the stack.
 The called function pops the arguments off the stack.
   If the number of arguments is variable all arguments are pushed on the stack.
-  The :gcc-attr:`thiscall` attribute is intended for C++ non-static member functions.
+  The :x86-fn-attr:`thiscall` attribute is intended for C++ non-static member functions.
   As a GCC extension, this calling convention can be used for C functions and for static member methods.

 .. index:: ms_abi function attribute, x86, sysv_abi function attribute, x86

-.. gcc-attr:: ms_abi, sysv_abi
+.. x86-fn-attr:: ms_abi, sysv_abi

   On 32-bit and 64-bit x86 targets, you can use an ABI attribute to indicate which calling convention should be used for a function.
-The :gcc-attr:`ms_abi` attribute tells the compiler to use the Microsoft ABI, while the ``sysv_abi`` attribute tells the compiler to use the System V ELF ABI, which is used on GNU/Linux and other systems.
+The :x86-fn-attr:`ms_abi` attribute tells the compiler to use the Microsoft ABI, while the ``sysv_abi`` attribute tells the compiler to use the System V ELF ABI, which is used on GNU/Linux and other systems.
 The default is to use the Microsoft ABI when targeting Windows.
 On all other systems, the default is the System V ELF ABI.

-  Note, the :gcc-attr:`ms_abi` attribute for Microsoft Windows 64-bit targets currently requires the :option:`-maccumulate-outgoing-args` option.
+  Note, the :x86-fn-attr:`ms_abi` attribute for Microsoft Windows 64-bit targets currently requires the :option:`-maccumulate-outgoing-args` option.

 .. index:: callee_pop_aggregate_return function attribute, x86

-.. gcc-attr:: callee_pop_aggregate_return (number)
+.. x86-fn-attr:: callee_pop_aggregate_return (number)

   On x86-32 targets, you can use this attribute to control how aggregates are returned in memory.
 If the caller is responsible for